Riemannian Metrics and Harmonic Sections of Spinor Bundles: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-We split the proof into three steps.
-First we show under which particular conditions a subsequence of sequence of Riemannian metrics on a compact manifold converges to a symmetric tensor field in the uniform $C^1$ topology.
-Next we prove a general lemma about the existence of harmonic sections proved by connecting several results presented in the preceding chapter.
-Then we specialize to spin manifolds and prove the main theorem by a cross dimensional argument.
-Finally, we explain why the application of the technique presented does not lead to results in the case of differential forms.
+We split the proof into two steps.
+First we give conditions under which a sequence of Riemannian metrics on a compact manifold has a subsequence convergent in the uniform $C^1$-topology.
+Next, we prove the main theorem about the existence of harmonic spinors.